pism/pism/examples/mismip/README.md

 Implementation details
 ----------------------

-We can turn PISM's default sliding law into MISMIP's power law by setting it to 1 meter per second, which will make it inactive.
+We can turn PISM's default sliding law into MISMIP's power law by setting the threshold speed to 1 meter per second, which will make it inactive.

 The `-pseudo_plastic_uthreshold` command-line option takes an argument in meters per year, so we use `-pseudo_plastic_uthreshold 3.15569259747e7`, where `3.15569259747e7` is the number of seconds in a year.